-Counseling and advising services are available through the Office of Student Affairs.
+Counseling and advising services are available through the Solution Center.
 Our office works to provide all students the support they need to be successful in college and beyond.
 We support the mission of the University, encouraging the full range of development for all students.

 We focus especially on helping students to ameliorate problems that would be obstacles to this growth and development by providing the highest quality services, consultation, prevention, training, and psycho-education.